-The guides include in-depth information on Quality Jobs Standards, practical guidance on implementing strategies, a fillable worksheet to help guide businesses, and additional resources to help your business improve job quality to attract and retain talent.
+The guides include in-depth information on Quality Jobs Standards, practical guidance on implementing strategies, a fillable worksheet to help guide businesses, and additional resources to help your business improve job quality to recruit and retain talent.

 Recommendations for Next Steps

 The Framework offers strategies for organizations seeking practical guidance on how to improve job quality in the region.